elastic/kibana/x-pack/plugins/fleet/dev_docs/space_awareness.md

 - Uninstall tokens are space aware, but we still use a space agnostic saved object and we do the filtering using query and application logic, to avoid those documents to be accidentally deleted during a space deletion.

 Other saved object like output, settings, fleet server hosts are space agnostic.

-`.fleet-*` indices are space aware, for this we added a `namespaces` property, and we added the filtering in our different queries.

 ## Querying space aware saved object